• Oct 07, 2025

 • What is the difference between KYC and AML?

 AML and KYC are not the same.
-KYC is just one component of an AML program, and is therefore encompassed by AML.
+KYC is just one component of an AML program, which is, therefore, encompassed by AML.

 • What is AML & KYC compliance?